HughCareyGitHub/FinalProject/README.md

 **Hughs Arsenal Blog**

 This website is a simple beginner level blog.
-Users can write posts which when submitted other users can add comments.
+Users can read posts which the site owner submits and then call can add comments.
+It is intended for Arsemal fans that want to be kept up to date with the latest team gossip/ news.

 ![image](https://github.com/user-attachments/assets/f2a769fc-ac24-49d7-b6fe-50c5e1581dbe)

 **Features**

-In the homepage there is a list of all the blogs sorted by post submit date.
+In the homepage there is a list of all the blog posts sorted by post submit date.
 The user can navigate through the site using the Previous and Next button at end of page.

 ![image](https://github.com/user-attachments/assets/f6e41334-b76c-4dfc-9850-fb3dd92e004a)

 When they click on the title of any of the posts they can read that post.
 They can then add a comment or return to the home page.
+They can also share this post with a friend by submitting their friends email address.

 Return to Home page:
 ![image](https://github.com/user-attachments/assets/888773cf-92f8-4184-8691-8403620648b2)